-We have a Controlled Equity Offering SM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which we may offer and sell, from time to time through Cantor, shares of our common stock.
-As of March 31, 2020, we had issued and sold an aggregate of approximately 10.7 million shares of common stock pursuant to the ATM Agreement, for which we had received net proceeds of approximately \$34.5 million, after deducting commissions, fees and expenses of \$1.0 million.
-As of March 31, 2020, we have the ability to sell approximately \$44.5 million of our common stock under the ATM Agreement.
+We entered into a Controlled Equity Offering SM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent, pursuant to which we may offer and sell, from time to time through Cantor, shares of our common stock.
+There were no sales under the ATM Agreement for the three months ended March 31, 2022.
+For the three months ended March 31, 2021, we issued and sold approximately 3.0 million shares of common stock and received net proceeds of approximately \$7.5 million, after deducting fees and expenses, under the ATM Agreement.
+As of March 31, 2022, we have the ability to sell approximately \$36.1 million of our common stock under the ATM Agreement.

 On May 30, 2019, we entered into the Loan Agreement with Oxford.
-Under the Loan Agreement, we borrowed an aggregate principal amount of \$25.0 million under a term loan and used approximately \$8.9 million of the proceeds from the Loan to repay our outstanding obligations under the Prior Agreement with Hercules.
-After deducting all loan initiation costs and outstanding interest on the Prior Agreement, we received \$15.9 million in net proceeds.
-As of March 31, 2020, the accrued balance under the Loan Agreement was \$24.5 million.
-For more information, see Note 5 "Long-Term Debt" in the accompanying notes to the Condensed Consolidated Financial Statements.
+Under the Loan Agreement, we borrowed an aggregate principal amount of \$25.0 million under a term loan.
+After deducting all loan initiation costs and outstanding interest on the prior loan agreement with Hercules, we received \$15.9 million in net proceeds.
+As of March 31, 2022, the outstanding balance under the Loan Agreement was \$11.4 million.
+For more information, see Note 6 "Long-Term Debt" in the accompanying notes to the Condensed Consolidated Financial Statements.